The Stars of David Project

 The Star of David or Magen David is the universal symbol of the Jewish people and of the state of Israel.
 The star signifies our connection to the community and the lens through which we see the world.

+The “Stars of David Project” offers a tribute to the six million Jewish victims of the Holocaust.
+Each hand-drawn, carefully placed star represents a life cut short by the Nazi regime.
 Between 1933 and 1945, the Jewish community of Europe lost two-thirds of its total population, changing the Jewish diaspora forever.
-The “Stars of David Project” invites viewers to take a moment to remember the victims, including the documented stories we know and those that will be lost forever.
+The “Stars of David Project” invites viewers to take a moment to remember the victims, including the documented stories we know and those that have been lost.

 My process includes carefully drawing every star, remembering that each represents a life taken during the Shoah.
 Using paint pens on 11x17 sheets of Bristol board, I draw 20,000 Stars of David per sheet, meticulously counting each star and each life.
 I painstakingly count each star to ensure accuracy.
 Before beginning a new sheet, I say the Mourner’s Kaddish to remember the people who perished.
+The exhibit includes 300 11x17, totaling six million when exhibited together.
+The scale of this project is part of the message.
+When you see the sheets all together, the effect is overwhelming.
+And that’s intentional.
+I want people to feel the enormity of what was lost.

 The Star of David Project.